Xyfir/Documentation/xyfir-books/tos.md

 - The UGC does not contain any defamatory, libelous, offensive, indecent or otherwise unlawful material or material which is an invasion of privacy
 - The UGC will not be used to solicit or promote business or custom or present commercial activities or unlawful activity.

-You hereby grant to Libyq a non-exclusive royalty-free license to use, reproduce, edit and authorize others to use, reproduce and edit any of your UGC in any and all forms, formats or media.
+You hereby grant to Xyfir Books a non-exclusive royalty-free license to use, reproduce, edit and authorize others to use, reproduce and edit any of your UGC in any and all forms, formats or media.

 ## Hyperlinking to our Content